alexcrea/CustomAnvil/README.md

 customanvilconfig or configanvil: open a menu for administrator to edit plugin's config in game
 ```
 ### Supported Plugins
-Custom Anvil can be compatible with some custom enchant and anvil mechanics plugins.
+Custom Anvil can be compatible with some custom enchantments and anvil mechanics plugins.

 Here is a list of supported custom enchantment plugins with support status:
 - [Enchantment²](https://www.spigotmc.org/resources/enchants-squared-the-enchantsplus-rewrite-custom-enchantments-that-act-like-vanilla-ones.86747/):